SummitRoute/csp_security_mistakes/README.md

 - Platform: AWS
 - Severity: Low
 - Date: November 15, 2021
-- Discoverer:  Scott Piper
 - Customer action: N/A
 - References:
   - https://twitter.com/AWSSecurityInfo/status/1460326602982793220

 ### AWS SageMaker Jupyter Notebook instance CSRF
 - Summary: AWS SageMaker Notebook server lacked a check of the Origin header that led to a CSRF vulnerability.
 An attacker could have read sensitive data and execute arbitrary actions in customer environments.
+This issue is identical to (GCP's issue)[https://github.com/SummitRoute/csp_security_mistakes#gcp-ai-hub-jupyter-notebook-instance-csrf] from a year earlier.
 - Platform: AWS
 - Severity: Medium
 - Date: December 2, 2021